 There are different ways airlines and travel agents can access Timatic databases, which are reflected in the number of tools IATA developed and provides.
 Let’s go through who can use these tools and when.

-Users: airline and airport staff, physical travel agencies, and agents
+Users: airline and airport staff, offline travel agencies, and agents

 Timatic Mainframe is the product most closely associated with the Timatic brand.
 It gives access to Timatic databases via major airline reservation systems, departure control systems, and global distribution systems using a command-line interface.

 Airlines, airport staff, and travel agents accredited by IATA can retrieve information by typing specific commands or accessing different databases.
-There are three types of queries users can request and access.
+There are three types of queries users can run.

 Full Text returns all information on the requested topic, divided into seven subsections.
 For example, if you request full text on the United Kingdom, you will get all of its geographical information, passport, visa, health, tax, customs, and currency data.